demisto/content/Packs/MicrosoftGraphAPI/Integrations/MicrosoftGraphAPI/README.md

 4. Click **Test** to validate the URLs, token, and connection.

 ## Commands
-You can execute these command from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
+You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 ### msgraph-api-auth-start